stfc/PSyclone/doc/developers.rst

 partition are replicated.
 The convention used in dynamo0.3 is that the cell with the lowest global id determines which partition owns the dofs and which has a copy.
 Dofs which are copies are called annexed.
-Annexed dofs are denoted by blue in the example.
+Annexed dofs are coloured blue in the example:

 .. image:: dofs_cont_annexed.png
 	   :width: 160

-An example for a depth-1 halo implementation with the earlier mesh split into 2 partitions is given below, with the halo cells being drawn in grey and halo dofs being coloured red for clarity.
-An example local partition numbering is also provided below the dofs.
-Notice the local numbering ensures that owned dofs have lower numbers than annexed dofs, which in turn have lower numbers than halo dofs.
+If we now extend the above example to include the halo cells (coloured grey) then we get:

 .. image:: dofs_cont_halos.png
 	   :width: 230

+An example for a depth-1 halo implementation with the earlier mesh split into 2 partitions is given below, with the halo cells drawn in grey and halo dofs coloured red.
+An example local indexing scheme is also provided below the dofs.
+Notice the local indexing scheme ensures that owned dofs have lower indices than annexed dofs, which in turn have lower indices than halo dofs.

 Cell and Dof Ordering
 ---------------------

-Cells in a partition are sequentially numbered by the LFRic infrastructure, starting at 1, so that local cells occur first, then level1 halo cells, then level2 halo cells etc. A benefit of this layout is that it makes it easy for PSyclone to specify the required iteration space for cells as a single range, allowing a single fortran do loop (or other language construct if required) to be generated.
+Cells in a partition are sequentially numbered by the LFRic infrastructure, starting at 1, so that local cells occur first, then level-1 halo cells, then level-2 halo cells etc. A benefit of this layout is that it makes it easy for PSyclone to specify the required iteration space for cells as a single range, allowing a single fortran do loop (or other language construct if required) to be generated.
 The